BVR198/Machine_Learning_Specialization/README.md

 Now, Our main objective is to find the best values of (w,b) such that the value of the cost function $J(w,b)$ will be minimum.
 In this Algorithm what we are doing is , we are changing the values of w, b untill we get the minimum value of the $J(w,b)$

-updating the vales of the parameter w, b using the mathematical equation :
+updating the vales of the parameter w, b for each ieration using the mathematical equation :

 $$ w = w - \alpha\frac{\partial J(w,b)}{\partial w}$$

 $$ b = b - \alpha\frac{\partial J(w,b)}{\partial b}$$

+\alpha   is `Learning Rate` Which is Hyperparameter determins the size of the step that we need to take during each iteration in order to get minima of the cost function

 ## `One-Hot Encoding`